cgarcia-UCO/Excepcional-coverage-and-description-diversity-CARM/README.md

 # Exceptional coverage and description diversity in class association rule mining
 This repository contains the rules produced by the algorithms tested in the submission "Exceptional coverage and description diversity for mining non-dominated class association rules with genetic programming", together with the scripts that process them and generate the tables and figures.

+## Figures and tables in the submission
+Open Original_results.html

+## Figures and tables generated from the available data (no colorectal dataset)
+Open Generated_results.html

+## You want you generate the figures yourself?

 You just have to unzip data.zip, create a virtual environment, install the required libraries, and run the python scripts.
 Afterwards, you can open Generated_results.html, for the results generated with the available data (no colorectal dataset) or Original_results.html, for the original results.

 ```bash